hansyao/AppleALC_Dell_M4800/README.md

 It's specifically optimized for ALC292 (3226) based upon [acidanthera's repo](https://github.com/acidanthera/AppleALC).

+NOTE: only keep ALC292 codes, please do not use for non-ALC292 codes.

 Advantage:
 - reduced AppleALC.kext size from 2M to 136kB
 - shorten the loading time during boot up